alexdicksonroig/alexdicksonroig/README.md

 ### Hi there 👋

-Fullstack Engineer specializing in Frontend Development with React & TypeScript 5 years building scalable, user-centric applications.
+I'm Alex, a Fullstack Engineer specializing in Frontend Development with React & TypeScript 5 years building scalable, user-centric applications.
 Obsessed with productivity, efficiency, and making slow developers fast ⚡